-This is the season when we see many single and married adults in their 20s and 30s, (oftentimes newcomers to the city), who have just returned from difficult holidays with family, have marital conflicts or failed attempts at dating, or have gained weight and/or lost relationships due to relocation.
-It’s also the time of year for annual performance reviews.
+We see many lonely young adults in their 20s and 30s, oftentimes newcomers to the city, who are overwhelmed trying to develop new relationships far from home.
+We see loneliness in people who have just returned from difficult holidays with family, are struggling with marital conflicts or failed attempts at dating, or are having a hard time adjusting to new jobs or post-college life.
 We frequently see clients who are anxious because they are having conflicts in the workplace.

-The sense of having little control in our relationships plus the notion of being on the outside, not quite fitting in socially, romantically or vocationally are among the most important factors behind the type of depression and anxiety we see at this time of year.
+The sense of having little control in our relationships plus the notion of being on the outside, not quite fitting in socially, romantically or vocationally are among the most important factors behind the type of depression and anxiety we often see in clients..

 One of my basic aims is to help patients learn to embrace imperfection.
 Developing nonjudgmental attitudes towards the self and others while willingly riding feelings of sadness or shame are central to mental health.
 At the same time, clients want to learn strategies to connect more effectively with others.
 This often requires social skill training.

-Is loneliness inside the mind?
 Yes.
-It is also objective reality for many at home, at work, at school and especially in a big city like Manhattan or Washington, DC.
+It is also an objective reality for many at home, at work, at school and especially in big cities like Manhattan or Washington, DC.
 Is loneliness happening in epidemic proportions?
 Research suggests that the numbers of people who report feeling chronically lonely are staggering and young adults are amongst those at high risk.